djalbat/occam-grammar-utilities/README.md

 ...
 ```
-Traditionally, left recursion of this form has been eliminated by an algorithm that reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion and, whenever this occurs, the direct left recursion is removed in the aforementioned was.
+The standard algorithm for eliminating left recursion of this form reorganises the rules in such a way that indirect left recursion is always transformed into direct left recursion and, whenever this occurs, the direct left recursion is removed in the aforementioned was.
 The reorganisation itself involves avoiding cycles by substitutions.
 For example, the `compoundExpression` rule, coming as it does after the `expression` rule, is substituted into the `expression` rule, resulting in direct left recursion.

 This approach is fine in theory, however there are two major drawbacks in practice: